AI in the enterprise

 • Implementing generative AI for enterprise use is complex.
 It’s slow, risky, and resource-intensive to build a solution in-house.

-• Full-stack solutions offer faster deployment, higher output quality, better security, and easier ROI achievement compared to DIY generative AI.
+• Full-stack solutions offer faster deployment, higher output quality, better security, and easier ROI success than DIY generative AI.

 The hidden cost of DIY generative AI

-An LLM is the foundation of generative AI: massive datasets that use machine learning algorithms and natural language processing to generate output.
-There are various LLM builders available, all of which have pros and cons.
+An LLM is the foundation of generative AI — massive datasets that use machine learning algorithms and natural language processing to generate output.
+Various LLM builders are available, all of which have pros and cons.
 Skill-specific models, like image analysis, can be great for narrowly defined use cases but fall short for general use cases.
-Picking a general-purpose model, like GPT-4, may seem like a smarter choice, but these models are often very large and cost-prohibitive when used at scale.
+Picking a general-purpose model, like GPT-4 may seem smarter, but these models are often huge and cost-prohibitive when used at scale.

 The most impactful generative AI solutions often use RAG.
 Rather than guessing or “hallucinating” (as AI is known to do), with RAG, responses are grounded in your internal company data, allowing users to analyze and ask questions specific to your business use cases.